ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The CA issuing certificates to a TEE or a Trusted Component Signer might get compromised.
-  It is RECOMMENDED to provide a way to update the trust anchor store used by the TEE, for example using a firmware update mechanism such as {{I-D.wallace-rats-concise-ta-stores}}.
+  It is RECOMMENDED to provide a way to update the trust anchor store used by the TEE, for example using a firmware update mechanism such as {{I-D.ietf-rats-concise-ta-stores}}.
 If the CA issuing certificates to devices gets compromised then these devices might be rejected by a TAM, if revocation is available to the TAM.